Skip to main content

 • by exercising legislative powers to access land in certain circumstances (statutory rights).

-The Victorian Essential Services Commission has released a Land Access Code of Practice (the Code) which came into effect on 1 March 2024.
-The Code sets out rules and processes that companies must follow when accessing, or seeking to access, private land.
-This means that some energy companies must follow the Code if seeking to exercise their statutory rights to access private land.
+The Victorian Essential Services Commission has released a Land Access Code of Practice (the Code) which applies to proposed or actual land access onto private land.
+Licensed transmission companies must follow the Code if seeking to exercise their statutory rights to access private land.
+The Code aims to balance the right of companies to access private land to provide essential services with landholder rights and includes requirements regarding:

 • communication and engagement, aimed at improving consultation between energy companies and landholders